ali-naderi/Corona_Data_Visualization/README.md

 The full dataset can be downloaded directly from: https://covid.ourworldindata.org/data/full_data.csv.
 Use the last update of the dataset to visualize the last data.

 ### Needs any specific data analysis on COVID-19?
-Please feel free and let me know if you need any specific analysis from the datasets.
+Please feel free and let me know if you need any specific statistical or predective analysis from the datasets.
 ##### Helping the human being is our honor